lksshw/SRNet/README.md

 # SRNet
+**Update** (27th August 2020) :
+There's a bug which prevents training with variable sized images.
+Hold off on training until it is fixed.

 **Update** (26th July 2020) :
 * Pre-trained weights have been uploaded.
 Please refer to the *Pre-trained weights* section for usage.